The “I’m Not bothered” attitude about the pet wearing proper eye protection in a laser session is simply not acceptable.

 The glasses must be a snug fit and remain so throughout the session.

-Given that the optical hazard zone can be up to 15 metres for some machines, the potential for something to go wrong and cause significant optical injury to your co-workers is such that the number of people in the treatment zone is strictly limited to the number of safety glasses you can provide.
+Given that the optical hazard zone for some other brand laser machines can be up to 15 metres, the potential for something to go wrong and cause significant optical injury to your co-workers is such that the number of people in the treatment zone is strictly limited to the number of safety glasses you can provide.

 Laser emissions in the 810/980nm range are NOT visible to the human eye so be aware of that risk.
 That is why the red guide emission light is usually at 650nm, which is visible.
 Light entering the eye from a collimated beam in the retinal hazard zone area is concentrated by a factor of 100,000 times when it strikes the retina so even a low-power beam is a concern.
 If the eye is not focused at a distance or if the laser light has been reflected off diffuse surfaces, this hazard is greatly diminished, but can still be very dangerous especially as we don’t blink fast enough to stop the damage from Laser.